docker/docs/datacenter/ucp/2.1/guides/admin/configure/use-domain-names-to-access-services.md

 keywords: ucp, services, http, dns
 ---

-Docker has a transport-layer load balancer, also know as an L4 load balancer.
+Docker has a transport-layer load balancer, also known as an L4 load balancer.
-This allows you to access your services independently of the node they are running.
+This allows you to access your services independently of the node where they are running.

 ![swarm routing mesh](../../images/use-domain-names-1.svg)